hyperledger/indy-hipe/text/request-sync/README.md

 The `fallback_sec` field conveys to Bob a rough guess on Alice's part of what would be a reasonable amount of time, from her perspective, for Bob's response.
 Alice is hoping to get a response back in this amount of time.
-If Bob judges that this is imprractical, he should fallback to asynchronous mode--preferably, quickly.
+If Bob judges that this is impractical, he should fallback to asynchronous mode--preferably, quickly.
 Bob may look at this number and say, "I can't [hold a port open|cache a session|tie up a database cursor] that long", or "No way will I have a response ready that fast."
 Either decision could lead him to reject the request immediately, rather than attempting to honor it,